-In the switch closed position, the moving contact of the blade should come to rest nearly midway on the contact portion of the jaw contacts, Fig. 4.
-Use the shims or leveling screws (which ever are furnished) between the base of the rotor bearings and the switch base, to achieve the proper blade penetration into the jaw.
-After this adjustment the insulator stacks may be slightly out of plumb when the switches open but well within the tolerances with the switch closed.
+In the switch closed position the moving contact of the blade should come to rest midway on the contact portion of the jaw contacts, Fig. 4.
+If a major adjustment is required to get the proper blade penetration into the jaw, thin shims may be inserted between the bottom of the insulator stacks and the switch cranks.
+DO NOT USE SHIMS BETWEEN THE ROTOR BEARINGS AND THE BASE.